 Reform is direly needed, but adding another mandate upon the overburdened system is the exact opposite of what our state should be doing now.
 The Massachusetts Health Policy Commission, an independent state agency charged with monitoring health care spending growth, provided one of the few independent studies of the effect passing Question 1 would have on expenses.
 They found that passing the measure could cost up to $1 Billion each year.
 This is simply money our already overburdened state cannot afford.

 Furthermore, the medical community itself is deeply divided on the matter.
 Hospital administrators are almost universally against the measure, and the most recent scientific poll of nurses found that they split almost evenly for and against the question.

-We should always be wary of any top down regulation dictating how organization should be run, and this rule proves particularly relevant in this case.
-Hospitals need the flexibility to respond to emergency situations as they develop, not have their hands tied by statute.
+We should always be wary of any top-down regulation dictating how an organization should be run, and this rule proves particularly relevant in this case.
+Hospitals need the flexibility to respond to emergency situations as they develop, not have their hands tied by a statute.

 We urge a no vote on Question 1.

 Question 2 - Advisory Commission for Amendments to the U.S. Constitution Regarding Corporate Personhood and Political Spending Initiative (2018)